thomas-melville/myNotes/General/Career_Development/VI.md

 	this selects text and saves it to a file

 	in visual mode you can also copy or cut the text!

+### vimrc file

+nnoremap
+	change the operation of a key in normal mode
+	example:
+		nnoremap: <Up> <Nop>
+			change the operation of the up arrow key to no operation inoremap
+	change the operation of a key in insert mode
+	example:
+		inoremap: rty <esc>
+			change the operation of the sequence of keys rty to esc, which moves into normal mode